 Do you have to pay an employee who does not turn up to work, or who turns up late due to bad weather?

-The starting point for answering this question is the employee handbook and contract of employment.
+The starting point for answering this question is your Employee handbook and Contract of employment.
 If the contract of employment and employee handbook are both silent on this matter, then an employer does not have an obligation under law to pay an employee for time that they cannot be or are not at work due to bad weather.

-However, if you have a provision in the employee handbook or if it is a term of your employee’s contract of employment that you will pay employees who are late for work or who do not attend due to bad weather, then you must comply with those provisions.
-Not to do so would be a breach of contract and / or an unlawful deduction of wages and your employee would be entitled to bring a claim.
+However, if you have a provision in the employee handbook or if it is a term of your employee’s contract that you will pay employees who are late for work or who do not attend due to bad weather, then you must comply with those provisions.
+Not to do so would be a breach of contract and/or amount to an unlawful deduction of wages and your employee would be entitled to bring a claim.

-Remember staff morale.
-The likelihood is, an employee who shows up late to work because they have been trekking through the snow just to get there is probably already going to be pretty fed up.
+The likelihood is that an employee who shows up late to work because they have been trekking through the snow just to get there is probably already going to be pretty fed up.
 Confronting them and pointing to their colleagues who made it in on time is not going to help.
 Avoiding conflict and considering resolving any issues by using bullet points one and two above will make for a happier workforce and no doubt a more successful business as a result.